dearestalexander/alexroan/src/posts/2015-06-22-stakeholders.md

 title: Improving stakeholder interactions
 author: Alex Roan
 date: 2015-06-22
+tags:
-tags: ["post", "blog", "consulting", "project"]
+hashtags: ["post", "blog", "consulting", "project"]
+project:
+subproject:
 image:
 imageAlt:
-description: One easy way to improve the likelihood of a project or initiative being successful is to interact with stakeholders in a skilled way.
-Some of the benefits of good stakeholder interaction
+description: The benefits of good stakeholder management
 ---

 One easy way to improve the likelihood of a project or initiative being successful is to interact with stakeholders in a skilled way.
 Some of the benefits of good stakeholder interaction